-When we arrived home, he stepped out of the car and stared out over the neighborhood a long moment.
+When we arrived home, he stepped out of the car and stared out over the neighborhood a long moment in his new glasses.
 Then, in amazement, he said, “Mom….there are houses down the street.”

 Like a ton of bricks, it hit me.
 Had this child not been seeing houses?
 How poor was his eyesight that he didn’t see a house?
 Or two, or three.
 Fifth grade was clearly too late to realize the child needed glasses.

 2. Same child (poor kid.)
 Senior year of college.
 He hurt his ankle playing racquetball.

 It was sore for a few days, then got better.
 Then, got sore again.
 Then, got better.
 Sore, better.
 Sore, better.
 This went on for a year.
 Finally, during a sore period, we went to the doctor, who ordered an MRI.
 The child had a torn peroneal ligament and needed surgery.